mistertest/xcloud-shield/README.md

 NO UNOFFICIAL PHYSICAL ACCESSORIES CONNECTED

 Know Issue : When a physical keyboard or remote not official (not from nvidia, like harmony) are connected, the controller is blocked.
+Edit V4 :
-It was true before the method about EKH "External Keyboard Helper": this app authorise external keyboards and remapping.
+It was true before the method about EKH "External Keyboard Helper", because this app authorise external keyboards and remapping.

 REMAPPING THE BUTTON BACK/SELECT